mekkablue/Glyphs-Scripts/README.md

 ## Hinting
 * Delete Hints in Visible Layers: Deletes hints in active layers of selected glyphs.
 * Delete All Hints in Font: Deletes all hints throughout the active font.
 Be careful.
+* Keep First Master Hints Only: In selected glyphs, deletes all hints in all layers except for whatever is ordered as first master.
+Respects Bracket Layers.
+E.g., if your first master is ‘Regular’, then the script will delete hints in ‘Bold’, ‘Bold [120]’, but keep them in ‘Regular’ and ‘Regular [100]’.

 ## Masters
 * Copy layer to layer: Copies paths from one Master to another. *Needs Vanilla.*